ProcessPA/jekyll-site/quick-start-guide/manage-membership/index.md

     </div>
 </div>

-To create a new member log in see here: [Create Member Log in](/quick-start-guide/manage-membership/create-member-log-in.html)

 1. To set the current members, click on the “MEMBERS” tab located at the top portion of the page.<br><br>![](/content/pages/help/Membership - Link.png)<br>&nbsp;
 2. From this list you can see, who has created a login, what their current role is, security access, and edit & delete.<br><br>![](/content/pages/help/Membership - annotated.png)<br>&nbsp;